bernardogarza/e-shop/README.md

 # e-shop
 I built this project using React, Redux, Firebase and GraphQL.
-It's a simple e-shop page with a sign-in and sign-up forms, a cart and a checkout, for the checkout we're going to use the test card information that the API provides since this is a project built for educational purposes
+It's a simple e-shop page with a sign-in and sign-up forms, a cart and a checkout, for the checkout we're going to use the test card information that the API provides since this is a project built for educational purposes.

 ## Author